Cygnet Brown graduated magna cum laude from Argosy University. She is an author of twelve books and a long-time gardener.

 - Put your chickens to work in the garden by using chicken tractors to put sheet compost of yard wastes, household garbage, and chicken manure right on the beds.
 Wait at least a couple of weeks after moving chicken tractor before planting garden bed.

-- Chickens need water source available at all times.
+- Chickens need a water source available at all times.
 Use heated waterers in the winter if necessary.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.